alco/ExReminder/README.md

   end
 ```

-The next couple of functions in `EventServer` don't introduce new concepts, so
+The next couple of functions in `EventServer` don't introduce new concepts,
+they simply wrap the messaging protocol used by the server in a simple API, so
 we'll skip them.
 One thing I'd like to point out though, in the `listen`
 function below, is that we can prepend argument and variable names with
 underscore `_`.
 Because some of the variables are not used inside the match